Real-Time Rendering of Dynamic Line Sets using Voxel Ray Tracing: Voxel-Based Ray Tracing of Dynamic Line Sets

 \subsection{Voxelization}

-To enable voxel cone tracing for dynamic line sets, we voxelize the entire line set every frame to generate the \textit{occupancy pyramid}.
-Each voxel in the \textit{occupancy pyramid} represents the volume fraction that is occupied by the line set.
-To use the voxelization for ray tracing, we rely on our conservative voxel traversal algorithm to ensure all capsule-voxel intersections are captured.
-For each intersection, we increment the per-voxel intersection count and estimate voxel occupancy using our clipped capsule signed distance function.
+To support real-time voxel cone tracing for dynamic line sets, we voxelize the entire line set every frame to generate the \textit{occupancy pyramid}.
+To enable ray tracing, we use conservative voxelization to capture all line–voxel intersections.
+Each intersection contributes to the \textit{per-voxel primitive count} and the estimated voxel \textit{occupancy}.

-During voxelization, each line segment, described by its vertices \(\mathbf{v_0}\) and \(\mathbf{v_1}\), is treated as a capsule primitive with radius \(r\).
-Our algorithm traverses along the axis corresponding with the largest-magnitude component, i.e. \(x\), \(y\) or \(z\), of the line delta \(\mathbf{d} = \mathbf{v_1} - \mathbf{v_0}\).
-At each iteration, the voxels along the two remaining (minor) axes ar voxelized.
-Unlike DDA, this traversal guarantees conservatism for capsule primitives, while improving performance by visiting fewer voxels than axis-aligned bounding box (AABB) voxelization.
-Figure \ref{fig:method:voxelization} shows a schematic overview of the voxel traversal.
+During voxelization, we represent each line segment as a Quilez-style capsule primitive \cite{quilezDistFunctions}, defined by vertices \(\mathbf{v_0}\) and \(\mathbf{v_1}\) and radius \(r\).
+Capsule primitives connect adjacent line segments without leaving gaps but constrain each polyline to have a uniform radius.
+We traverse the axis corresponding to the largest-magnitude component---\(x\), \(y\) or \(z\)---of the line delta \(\mathbf{d} = \mathbf{v_1} - \mathbf{v_0}\).
+At each step along the major axis, we visit the voxels along the remaining two (minor) axes.
+Unlike a digital differential analyzer (DDA), our method ensures conservative voxelization for capsules, while visiting fewer voxels than axis-aligned bounding box (AABB) voxelization. \cref{fig:method:voxelization} shows an illustration of our voxel traversal algorithm.